Collab4exaNBody/doc_exaStamp/docs/source/project_exaStamp/7_Interactions/Pair_potentials.rst

    compute_force:
      - zbl_compute_force

-The atomic charges are not passed as parameters of the potential since they are already attached to particle species and defined in the ``YAML`` block ``species`` defined in the :ref:`species` section.
+The atomic charges are not passed as parameters of the potential since they are already attached to particle species and defined in the ``YAML`` block ``species`` defined in the :ref:`particles-species` section.
 In the case of a system with multiple species, the force operator can be defined as follows

 .. code-block:: yaml